Depart the United States for Madagascar.

 Continuing northward, today's drive is along breathtaking scenery.
 After driving approximately 4 hours, stop at Anja Community Reserve, a 74-acre forest managed by the local community and a vital example of sustainable tourism in Madagascar.
 The reserve boasts a diverse variety of endemic species, including several families of orchids and saxicolous plants, as well as lemurs.
 Have lunch at a nearby restaurant, and then continue the 2.5-hour journey to Fianarantsoa.

 Today, experience rural life in Madagascar during an approximately 3.5-hour walk through the villages of the Betsileo Community, one of the largest Malagasy communities in the country.
 Walk through their abundant rice fields and experience their daily life.
 Have lunch with the members of the community, and then visit the old city, approximately 45 minutes away.
 Later, travel back to the hotel to rest and have dinner.
+This evening, Ken will discuss "The dynamics of ecological communities across a varied landscape".

 This morning after breakfast, travel 2 hours to the mountainous Ranomafana National Park, on the edge of Madagascar's High Plateau with elevations ranging from 1,640 to 4,921 feet.
 Ranomafana contains a variety of forest environments and is part of the Rainforests of the Atsinanana World Heritage Site.
 It has served as a model for subsequent parks and reserves in Madagascar and abroad.
 Have lunch at Centre ValBio (CVB), a world famous research station established in 2003 and managed by Stony Brook University.
 Run by Dr. Patricia Wright, an accomplished American primatologist and conservationist, the CVB focuses on biodiversity, community health, environmental arts, and reforestation.
 Receive a presentation on the flora, fauna, and research efforts at ValBio.
 Then, check in at Setam Lodge.
 This evening, take a walk along the road bordering the national park in search of nocturnal species like chameleons and mouse lemurs.
 Return to the lodge for dinner.